billkarsh/SpikeGLX/Markdown/UserManual.md

 By the way, this subfolder also contains supplementary SpikeGLX data:

-* A table of override probe identifiers (used when EEPROMs fail).
 * The results of imec headstage sample rate calibration.
 * The results of NI device sample rate calibration.